-Energy Independence and Reduced Power Bills
+Energy Independence and Reduced Electric Bills

 While solar was a slam dunk for Dana, it wasn’t immediately so for his wife.
 It took her about 6-8 months after installation for her to see the math and the bills for herself, but she’s had that opportunity now.

 “She thought I was a little bit crazy, and I might be, but in the long run, she’s actually finally getting everything that Brandon and I sat down and talked about,” Mr. Rosenthal says.